sahareitam/sahareitam/README.md

 ## 📈 Achievements
 - **Achieving a GPA of 91.6 in the last semester.**
-- Demonstrated the ability to maintain **academic excellence** while serving in operational reserves in Gaza.
+- Demonstrated the ability to maintain **strong academic performance** while serving in operational reserves in Gaza.

 ---